-The following claims are part of the PSA token (and are therefore still Evidence).
-However, they aim to help receivers, including Relying Parties, with the processing of the received attestation Evidence.
+The following claims, although part of Evidence, do not reflect the internal state of the Attester.
+Instead, they aim to help receivers, including Relying Parties, in processing the received attestation Evidence.

 4.5.1.
 Verification Service Indicator

 The Verification Service Indicator claim is a hint used by a Relying Party to locate a verification service for the token.
 The value is a text string that can be used to locate the service (typically, a URL specifying the address of the verification service API).
 A Relying Party may choose to ignore this claim in favor of other information.